"*" indicates required fields

 What To Do Before Rehab

-If you’re thinking about going to rehab, you know that addiction is ruining your life.
-Addiction, whether you realize it or not, harms your work performance.
-You will gain tools to improve your work performance, relationships, and outlook while in rehab.
+If you’re thinking about going to rehab, you already know that addiction is negatively affecting your life.
+Addiction, whether you realize it or not, not only harms you physically and mentally, but it harms your work performance as well.
+Rehab will allow you to gain tools to improve your work performance, relationships, and outlook on life.

-Give your boss as much notice as possible so that he or she can make sure your responsibilities are covered while you’re away.
+Give your boss as much notice as possible so that they can make sure your responsibilities are covered while you’re away.
 However, your health and safety come first, so you should take care of yourself as soon as possible.

 • Tell the truth about how long you plan to be gone.